aspriddell/amnet-test-server/readme.md

 ### macOS
 > [!WARNING]
-> macOS will block the executable from running due gatekeeper.
+> macOS will block the executable from running due to gatekeeper.
 > If running the app, and it is killed, go to Privacy & Security settings and allow the app to run.

 ```shell